bifrost-org/biFroSt/API documentation.md

   - `mode` is `"truncate"` but the file at `path` does not exist;
   - The file at `path` does not exist and a `newPath` was specified (cannot move non-existent file).
 - `409 Conflict`: File already exists.
+- `507 Insufficient Storage`: The server cannot store the content because there is no space left on the device.
 - `500 Internal Server Error`: An unexpected error occurred on the server.

 ## DELETE `/files/{path}`